81 Important agile terminologies you need to know

 Introduction

 Agile methodology has revolutionized the way teams approach project management and software development.
-Even though Agile has been around for only two decades, it significantly impacts project management.
+Even though Agile has been around for only two decades, agile terminology still significantly impacts project management.

 To manage projects effectively, understanding Agile terminologies is important, whether you’re a seasoned project manager or just starting your journey in software development.